enzo-project/enzo-dev/doc/manual/source/developer_guide/using_mhd.rst

 Use of MHD-CT (``HydroMethod = 6``) is somewhat complicated by the staggered nature of the magnetic field.
 This allows the field to be updated by the curl of an electric field, thus preserving :math:`\nabla \cdot B = 0` to machine precision, but requires some additional machinery to ensure consistency of the data structure.
+In principle, Constrained Transport can be used with a variety of MHD methods, but presently it only works with the second-order scheme described by Li, Li, and Cen.
+For this reason, a distinction is made between the hydro solver, ``MHD_Li`` as it is referred to in the code, and CT.

 The magnetic field is represented by two data structures.